ryogrid/FunnelKVS/README.md

 - Fault torelance
   - data replication is implemented
-  - implementation for keeping network helth exists
+  - functionality for keeping network healthy is implemented
-  - not perfect yet...
+  - but not enough yet...

 - Data consistency
-  - care for data consistency is not strong yet...
+  - care for data consistency is not enough yet...
   - First, **running test under node downs and joins is pranned**

 - How to execute node daemon